New art studio "Good Works Art + Social" opens in Red Bank

 With other creative businesses nearby the Good Works Art and Social studio, the newlyweds hope to turn Red Bank into an art district.

-They say you don’t have to be Pablo Picasso to have a good time at their studio.
+They said you don’t have to be Pablo Picasso to have a good time at their studio.

 Besides offering painting and woodworking opportunities, the Workmans said they’re open for parties, bachelorettes or just a place to hang out with your friends.

-The Workmans say they’re looking forward to a bright future in Red Bank.
+The Workmans said they’re looking forward to a bright future in Red Bank.

 “I really want this to feel like home.
 A safe place to create, some place that feels like you can just walk in," said Courtney.